62% of B2B CMOs aren't ready for AI-first discovery. Here's the new playbook.

 - Risk and response: monitoring, verification and clear escalation.

-If you need structured upskilling for your team, see the AI certification for marketing specialists.
+If you need structured upskilling for your team, see the AI certification for marketing specialists, or explore the AI Learning Path for Business Unit Managers and the AI Learning Path for CIOs.

 Source: A CMO's Marketing and Communications Playbook for 2026